thenaivekid/HappyBirthday-wishing-bot/README.md

 # Birthday guy
-## it is a discord bot written in Python that will send birthday wishes to the members at 00.00 of their birthday.
+## it is a discord bot written in Python that will send birthday wishes to the members
+### you have to keep the birth month and day for each member in date.json file